Announcement of Opportunity 2021-2022

 Minor Award: up to $5,000

-Faculty members in the first five years of their first tenure-track appointment and a full-time faculty member at a WSGC affiliate university or college may apply to the Early-Stage Investigator funding program, awarding one applicant up to $10,000.
+Faculty members in the first five years of their first tenure-track appointment and a full-time faculty member at a WSGC affiliate university or college should apply to the Early-Stage Investigator (ESI) funding program.
+WSGC will award one ESI applicant up to $10,000.
+The remaining applicants will be considered for the Research Infrastructure Program award.

 *Based on availability of funds.